ska-telescope/ska-integration-test-harness/README.md

 # SKA Integration Test Harness - Overview & Getting started

-Currently (October 2024), a test harness for TMC in Mid integration tests, centred around the TMC subsystem and its interactions with CSP, SDP and the Dishes.
+Currently (February 2025), a test harness for TMC in Mid and Low integration tests, centred around the TMC subsystem and its interactions with CSP, SDP, Dishes and MCCS.
 In future, a generic test harness integration testing an arbitrary combination of production or emulated SKA subsystems.